Columbus Paternity Lawyer

 Give us a call at (614) 344-4311 to discuss your situation with an experienced family law attorney today.

 Raising a child can be incredibly stressful even under the best circumstances, and it only becomes more difficult when parents are fighting over who the father is.
-At Grossman Law Offices, our Columbus family law attorneys have spent decades fighting for the rights of families and individuals to ensure that they receive the support and compensation they need to move on to the next phase of their lives.
+At Grossman Law Offices, our Columbus divorce attorneys have spent decades fighting for the rights of families and individuals to ensure that they receive the support and compensation they need to move on to the next phase of their lives.
 Contact us today to give us the details of your situation and begin planning your next steps.

 According to Ohio Revised Code 3111.03, a man is presumed to be the natural father of a child is: